Updated: Jan 30

 This is in stark contrast to how safety is monitored during drug trials.
 According to the FDA, phase III drug trials typically run for one to four years.
 During this time health outcomes in both the placebo and study groups are followed continually.
 This is because these trial drugs are usually taken regularly and repeatedly on an ongoing basis to treat a medical condition, and as such, the safety monitoring period is ongoing throughout the trial period for several months or several years.
 That is not how testing works in vaccine trials.

 To explain how vaccine trials work, let's use an example where a vaccine trial runs for four years, and three doses of vaccine are tested on the trial participants.
 Vaccine doses are usually administered in the first three to six months of a trial.
 The participants anti-body levels will be measured at various intervals over the entire four year period, to determine effectiveness which they refer to as the vaccine's "efficacy."
-But for the safety evaluation, the monitoring period of the participants health is typically reduced to 14 days, or less, following receipt of each dose of vaccine.
+But for the safety evaluation, the attentive and careful monitoring period of the participants health is typically reduced to 14 days, or less, following receipt of each dose of vaccine.
 That means, in this example with three doses of vaccine, the participants health will be closely monitored for 14 days x 3, for a combined total of 42 days over the entire four year trial.
 For many vaccines, the safety monitoring window is even less than 14 days, and participants are only monitored closely for one to seven days after each dose of vaccine.

 And again, the deficiencies in vaccine testing do not end there, continue reading to learn more.